-Even though you can enjoy a quality lawn either with seed or sod and the site preparation for either of them is quite similar, there are some differences in buying, storing and maintaining them.
+Even though you can enjoy a quality lawn in Orlando either with seed or sod and the site preparation for either of them is quite similar, there are some differences in buying, storing and maintaining them.

 Sod for soil stabilization eliminates both the seeding and mulching operations and it has its advantages regarding adequate cover and sediment control.
 However, compared to seed, sod is more difficult to obtain, transport, and store.